okasen/Qualitative-Polls-Django-App/README.md

 -4--add the following line to your urls.py in your main app: path('polls/', include('user_polls.urls')),

+-5--relocate the "polls" folder (containing the html templates) to your templates folder (or create a base template folder if you need)

--5--run manage.py makemigrations and then manage.py migrate to create the databases for questions and answers
+-6--run manage.py makemigrations and then manage.py migrate to create the databases for questions and answers

--6-optional but recommended: Run manage.py tests.
+-7-optional but recommended: Run manage.py tests.
 There is a test file included with a few tests that should indicate whether your app installed properly